jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 A variable can be deleted from a model with [`delete(::ModelLike, ::VariableIndex)`](@ref MathOptInterface.delete(::MathOptInterface.ModelLike, ::MathOptInterface.Index)).
 Not all models support deleting variables; an [`DeleteNotAllowed`](@ref) error is thrown if this is not supported.
+If a variable is deleted from the model, all constraints with the function `SingleVariable` applied to this variable are also deleted.

 ## Functions